SV-ROS/kinect/README.md

  - Mapper.py    - A Node that runs the mapping phase
  - Navigator.py - A Node that runs the navigation phase

+It now supports the real Pinoner P3DX robot.
+It also needs:
+    rtabmap installed
+    ROSARIA installed
+    and some other ros nodes, (sound_play)

+    sorry dependencies are not fully up to date.

 ### Basic launch instructions.